-GNP is known as Gross National Product, and it represents the total value of goods and services produced by the residents of a country during a financial year.
+GNP is known as gross national product and represents the total value of goods and services produced by the residents of a country during a financial year.

-GNP takes into consideration the income earned by the citizens of the country present within or outside the country.
-It excludes the income generated by foreign nationals who are residing in the country.
-GNP can be calculated as
+It takes the income earned by the citizens of the country present within or outside the country into consideration.
+It excludes the income generated by the foreign nationals who are residing in the country.
+It can be calculated as:

 GNP = GDP + NR – NP